yvarsha191/Loan-Lending/README.md

 that was publicly available from Lending Club.

 Lending Club connects
-people who need money known as borrowers with people who have money known as investors.
+people who need money , known as borrowers with people who have money,  known as investors.
 And hopefully, as an investor, you will invest in people who show a profile of having a high probability of paying you back.